-The great thing about cabbage, carrots and all the other crops, as David Cavagnaro and Nancy Bubel describe in the two previous articles, is all you need to store them for months is a cold, well-ventilated space.
+The great thing about cabbage, carrots and all the other crops, as described in the fundamentals of root cellaring, is all you need to store them for months is a cold, well-ventilated space.
 A spare refrigerator works pretty well, but even better and more spacious is a real root cellar.
 A basement root cellar is convenient and useful.

 Traditionally, this cold room was an underground space built under or near the home, insulated by the ground and vented so cold air could flow in and warm air out in the fall.
 Then when winter temperatures arrived, the vents were closed, and the cellar stayed cold but not freezing.